-Auckland is the most populated city in New Zealand, being famous for it’s two natural harbours, busy CBD occupied by tall skyscrapers and surroundings filled with magnificent landscapes.
+There are various possibilities to follow itinerary and spend a perfect 1 day in Auckland.
+Very often mistaken for a capital of New Zealand, Auckland is the most populated city in New Zealand.
+It’s famous for it’s two natural harbours, busy CBD occupied by tall skyscrapers and surroundings filled with magnificent landscapes.
 It’s a perfect stopover and smooth introduction to the country before you start your long adventure through the land of Tolkien’s mystical creatures.
 But before you decide to visit New Zealand check the essential packing list for it!

 When you arrive in Auckland don’t expect to experience the vibrance of big cities such as Sydney, New York or any other great metropolis.
-In my opinion Auckland seems to be soulless, spreading the fake dynamic of the big city life.
 The prices for rent are unreasonably high, so if you are planning to stay a bit longer in New Zealand my advice don’t stay too long in Auckland.
 Additionally obesity has become a huge problem in the whole country, that’s why be prepared to see plenty of enormous people.
-Nevertheless it’s worth to stay a couple of days here and explore the thriving and accessible beauty of nature.
-Let me present you the top five things that you doubtlessly need to see while you are visiting Auckland.
+Nevertheless it’s worth to stay one or more days here and explore the thriving and accessible beauty of nature.

-If you want to get lost in wide tranquil green spaces and see the typical countryside scene of New Zealand filled with numerous cute sheep then you definitely need to visit Cornwall Park, the largest area of parkland in Auckland city.
+To spend 1 perfect day Auckland you should definitely explore wide tranquil green spaces and see the typical countryside scene of New Zealand filled with numerous cute sheep.
+Visit Cornwall Park, the largest area of parkland in Auckland city.
 In the 18th century the area was the centre of the Maori occupation.
-Follow the path and you will reach One Tree Hill Domain located on one of the metropolis’s volcanos.
-To reach the top of the hill will be challenging but in the end you will be rewarded with a fabulous city view from the summit.

 It’s very easy to get to Cornwall Park, you just need to take the bus 309, 302 or 312 direction Mangere or Onehunga from Queen Street.
 It takes around 30 minutes to get to the location and then you are free to explore the green surroundings.